Migrated second article

 ## Create custom events on speech detected

-So now that youve got the basic features of the assistant up and running, its time to customize the configuration and
+So now that you’ve got the basic features of the assistant up and running, it’s time to customize the configuration and

 leverage the versatility of Platypush to get your assistant to run whatever you like through when you say whichever